Mandalay: Illegal Chinese immigration

+Most new immigrants from China in recent times move to Mandalay for business, and did not intend to settle there.
+Being poorer, they rely on Burmese Chinese already in Mandalay helping them negotiate the local economic landscape.
+These "new Chinese" tend to settle outside Mandalay, as the central city's Burmese Chinese areas are too expensive for them.
+These areas become new Chinese neighbourhoods as they develop and are recognisably distinct from the older Chinese quarters.
+The cultural attitudes of Chinese businesspeople in Mandalay who view local Burmese to easy-going fuel tensions with local Burmese perceive the Chinese as condescending.

 Geography

-Mandalay is located in the central dry zone of Burma by the Irrawaddy river at 21.98° North, 96.08° East, 80 meters (260 feet) above sea level.
+Mandalay is located in the central Dry Zone of Burma by the Irrawaddy river at 21.98° North, 96.08° East, 80 meters (260 feet) above sea level.
 Its standard time zone is UTC/GMT +6:30 hours and is 626 km from Yangon.

 Mandalay lies along the Sagaing Fault, a tectonic plate boundary between the India and Sunda plates.
-The biggest earthquake in its history, occurred on March 23, 1839, an estimated magnitude 8.2 destroyed the formal capital Ava and caused extreme destruction in nearby cities.
-The most recent quake was a magnitude of 7, occurred in 1956.
+The biggest earthquake in its history occurred on 23 March 1839, when an estimated magnitude 8.2 destroyed the former capital Ava and caused extreme destruction in nearby cities.
+Another strong quake with a magnitude of 7, occurred in 1956.
 The devastation was greatest in nearby Sagaing, and it came to be known as the Great Sagaing Quake.

+On 28 March 2025, a magnitude 7.7 earthquake occurred just north of Mandalay on the Sagaing fault.

 Bodies of water near Mandalay are Mandalay Kantawgyi, a small lake and Irrawaddy River to the west of the city.

 Climate

-The rain shadow of the Arakan Mountains is so powerful that the city qualifies as having a hot semi-arid climate (Köppen climate classification: BSh), although it does border on a tropical wet and dry climate (Köppen climate classification: Aw).
+Although the rain shadow of the Arakan Mountains is powerful, the city qualifies as having a tropical wet and dry climate (Köppen climate classification: Aw), bordering a hot semi-arid climate (BSh), though if using 1981–2010 data, Mandalay does qualify as hot semi-arid (BSh).

 Mandalay features noticeably warmer and cooler periods of the year.
 Average temperatures in January, the mildest month, hovers around 22 °C while the hottest month, April, averages 32 °C. Mandalay is very hot in the months of April and May, with average high temperatures easily exceeding 37 °C. It is not uncommon to see high temperatures surpass 40 °C during these two months in the city.
 Mandalay also features wet and dry seasons of nearly equal length, with the wet season running from May through October and the dry season covering the remaining six months.
-The highest reliably recorded temperature in Mandalay is 45.0 °C on 24 April 1975 while the lowest is 7.6 °C on 26 December 1999.
+The highest reliably recorded temperature in Mandalay is 45.0 °C on 12 May 2010 while the lowest is 7.6 °C on 26 December 1999.
 There is considerably more diurnal temperature variation in the dry season than the wet season.